BFavier/Pygmalion/README.md

 >>> train_data, val_data = ml.split(data, frac=0.1)
 ~~~

-Creating and training a model is done in a few lines.
+Creating and training a model is done in a few lines of code.

 ~~~python
 >>> hidden_layers = [{"channels": 8}, {"channels": 8}]